ygritte723/cs534-dac/README.md

 # CS 534 Final Project: LLM-assisted Compositional Image-text Matching

-## Based on Dense and Aligned Captions (DAC) Promote Compositional Reasoning in VL Models - An official repo for the *Spotlight* Neurips 2023 paper :)
+## This repo is built based on Dense and Aligned Captions (DAC) Promote Compositional Reasoning in VL Models - An official repo for the *Spotlight* Neurips 2023 paper :)

 Arxiv: https://arxiv.org/abs/2305.19595